kukuu/integration/severless-computing-v-containers.md

 4. Maintenance

 Containers are hosted in the cloud, but cloud providers do not update or maintain them.
 Developers have to manage and update each container they deploy.
+Using Kubernetes for orchestration as an example.

 From a developer's perspective, a serverless architecture has no backend to manage.
 The vendor takes care of all management and software updates for the servers that run the code.